Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Training details

 \subsection{GT dataset}

-A crucial aspect of training and validating our methods is a large dataset of high-quality GT images that encompass a diverse range of features and Dynamic Ranges (DRs), while remaining free from noise and artifacts.
-Therefore, we utilize complex-valued images back-projected from fully sampled MR data in the FastMRI knee dataset \cite{zbontar2018fastmri}.
+Our GT dataset uses complex-valued, fully sampled images from the FastMRI knee dataset \cite{zbontar2018fastmri}.
 To enhance image quality and control noise levels, the raw images are preprocessed using a denoising DNN \cite{zhang2023practical}, applied separately to the real and imaginary components.
-Notably, the images with an original size of $320 \times 320$ are resized into $192 \times 192$ to match the resolution of the real data targeted by Section \ref{sec:real_setting}.
-The images are normalized to have intensity values ranging from 0 to 1.
-An example of the denoised GT images is shown in \fref{fig:dataset}(a).
-After preprocessing, the images are split into training and validation GT datasets, comprising 24915 and 4233 images, respectively.

-The DR of the GT image is defined as the ratio between the maximum and faintest feature intensities.
-Since the GT images are normalized, the DR is the reciprocal of the faintest intensity, denoted by $\sigma$.
-For robust training, we aim to control the DR distribution of the dataset.
-The notion of faintest intensity is not well defined and the nominal DR of an image can be defined by fixing $\sigma$ to a small percentile of the intensity distribution.
-Fixing this percentile to 6\% yields a nominal DR distribution across the dataset roughly spanning from $1$ to $10^3$ and following a Gaussian-like distribution.
-While seemingly arbitrary in the definition of the GT images, this nominal $\sigma$ value will be key to set the noise level on the k-space measurements when creating the back-projected image associated with each image of the training and validation datasets (see Section~\ref{sec:train_val_data}).
+As illustrated in \cref{fig:dataset}(a), the denoised images are resized from 320$\times$320 to 192$\times$192 for computational efficiency and intensity normalized to a range of $[0, 1]$.
+The final dataset is partitioned into 24,915 training and 4,233 validation images.